 Based on the subscription request sent from the consumer, the VFL server updates or terminates the current VFL training process.

-Editor's note: Whether the ML model metric (e.g. ML model accuracy) defined for HFL can be re-applied to VFL is FFS.

 8. The VFL server sends VFL training termination message to VFL Client if it decides to terminate the VFL training process, the termination message contains VFL Correlation ID.

 8a.
 The VFL server sends a Nnwdaf_VFLTraining_Unsubscribe t to the selected NWDAF VFL clients(s).